 Operation mode - Switching the device from operating mode to standby mode and back.
 While the device is in standby mode, it will communicate through communication interfaces, but no measurements will be made.
 In operating mode, the device continuously performs the measurements.
 In standby mode, the power consumption is reduced by 50%.

-(Operating mode) #set_power_save=0 (Standby mode) #set_power_save=1
+#set_power_save=0 (Operating mode) (Standby mode) #set_power_save=1

 Factory reset - Revert the device to default factory settings.
 To fully revert the device to factory settings, the device must be power-cycled after the factory reset command is executed.
-Factory reset is available for devices with firmwave versions greater than 2.3.9.

 #factory_reset